About OpenCDN

 Brazil has two big challenges for CDNs:

 Regarding the geographical extension, Brazil has the area equivalent to 84% of all Europe, and 87% of USA.
-If we take just the contiguous part of USA, disconsidering Alaska and Hawai, Brazil is bigger.
-The population is more concentrated in the south, south-east, and north-east regions, but it is distributed throughout the territory.Instaling CDN's caches only in IX.br São Paulo, or even in São Paulo, Rio de Janeiro and Fortaleza, isn't enough to reach the users with low delay and high quality.
+If we take just the contiguous part of USA, excluding Alaska and Hawaii, Brazil is bigger.
+The population is more concentrated in the south, south-east, and north-east regions, but it is distributed throughout the territory.Installing CDN's caches only in IX.br São Paulo, or even in São Paulo, Rio de Janeiro and Fortaleza, isn't enough to reach the users with low delay and high quality.

-• depending on the geographic location, an L2 connection is also available to IX.br in São Paulo, or IX.br in Rio de Janeiro, or IX.br in Fortaleza, where many CDNs have their own infrastructure, through the Autonomous System (AS) of the OpenCDN, so that it is possible to feed caches directly through these infrastructures;
+- in most of the geographic locations, an L2 connection is also available to IX.br in São Paulo, where many CDNs have their own infrastructure, through the Autonomous System (AS) of the OpenCDN, so that it is possible to feed caches directly through these infrastructures;

 OpenCDN is open to all CDNs, both those of the content providers themselves and those that provide this type of service to other organizations.